Mechatronics 1 (MTRX1702)

 UNIT OF STUDY

-This unit of study aims to provide an introduction to the analysis and design of digital logic circuits and to provide a foundation for the study of systems and embedded programming for the degree in Mechatronic Engineering.
+This unit of study aims to provide a foundation for the study of systems and embedded programming for the degree in Mechatronic Engineering.

 Our courses that offer this unit of study